PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * improved error message about missing DBR
+  * fixed prun to check DBR location
+  * increased the minimum number of the latest DBR replicas to 40
+  * fixed error message about TAPE sites

 0.2.76 (8/6/2010)
   * fixed pathena/prun to exit immediately when all input files were used by other jobs